-[(7) Chlorophyll a in reservoirs.]
-'Standards attainment must be based on the long term median of chlorophyll a measurements in accordance with TCEQ Guidance for Assessing and Reporting Surface Water Quality in Texas as amended.'
-[Medians are compared to the chlorophyll a criteria for individual reservoirs in Appendix F of §307.10 of this title (relating to Appendices A - G).
+[(7) Assessment of chlorophyll a criteria in reservoirs.]
+Procedures to determine standards attainment for chlorophyll a criteria in reservoirs must be in accordance with the TCEQ Guidance for Assessing and Reporting Surface Water Quality in Texas as amended', including the evaluation of multiple uses as indicated in §307.7(b)(4) of this title.
+[Chlorophyll a criteria in individual reservoirs are found in Appendix F of §307.10 of this title (relating to Appendices A - G).
 The data for the assessment must be collected at the sampling stations used for calculating the criteria, as listed in Appendix F of §307.10 of this title, or from comparable stations in the main pool of the reservoir.]
+Assessment values indicated in the TCEQ Guidance for Assessing and Reporting Surface Water Quality in Texas are to be used for assessment purposes only and are not to be used as water quality-based effluent limits in wastewater discharge permits for wastewater permitting.